arcuru/eideticadb/docs/src/internal/testing.md

    - Interactions between the component and other parts of the system.
 2. Consider adding example code in the `examples/` directory for significant new features to demonstrate usage and provide further validation.
 3. Test both normal operation ("happy path") and error cases.
+4. Use the test helpers in `tests/it/helpers.rs` to simplify test setup and assertions.
+Consider adding new helpers for common patterns.

 ## Best Practices